 Dental bonding is a relatively simple procedure, but you must meet certain criteria to qualify for this treatment.
 To be an ideal candidate for dental bonding, you should:

-- Not grind your teeth: If you suffer from bruxism (teeth grinding), you could wear down the composite resin placed during dental bonding and interfere with your results.
+- If you suffer from bruxism (teeth grinding), you could wear down the composite resin placed during dental bonding and interfere with your results.
 Dr. Patel can help you treat this condition with lifestyle changes, physical therapy, or a mouth guard so that you can become eligible for dental bonding.

 If you are interested in dental bonding, Dr. Patel will need to examine your mouth and records to determine if you are a candidate.
 He will also discuss your concerns and goals with you to help determine if dental bonding will be an effective treatment option.

 On the day of your bonding appointment, Dr. Patel will etch your enamel to bond more easily with the composite.
 Next, he will cover your tooth with a special adherent liquid, apply the composite resin, precisely shape it, and harden the material with laser or ultraviolet light.
 Once the material has set, Dr. Patel will polish it until it looks completely natural.
 Bonding for each tooth typically requires less than an hour, so the length of the procedure depends on how many teeth are being corrected.
 Most patients require no anesthesia for this treatment, unless the affected tooth is infected or injured.

 For the best results, you will need to avoid dark-colored food and drinks to prevent staining for at least two days after your bonding appointment.
 Most patients who undergo this treatment require touch-ups or additional bonding every few years.